 Maybe your people all work remote and you don't have an office.
 How leaders support their employees in creating a productive home office, has a tremendous impact on your company culture.

-A strong culture emerges only when the work setting makes sense for the company and its people: the way they prefer to work, the amenities and design that impact their employee experience, and whatever makes them feel most comfortable or productive.
+A strong organizational culture emerges only when the work setting makes sense for the company and its people: the way they prefer to work, the amenities and design that impact their employee experience, and whatever makes them feel most comfortable or productive.

 For example, the decor and design of the office described above—grey, soulless, cubicles for days—might immediately seem like a contradiction if it's staffed by hip Generation Z advertising workers.
 Or it might make perfect sense for them, who knows.
 Your office layout, whether you like it or not, should reflect your organization’s unique identity (and should avoid imitating what other companies are doing if possible).